My Own Worst Enemy (song)

 "My Own Worst Enemy" is a song by the American rock band Lit.
-It was commercially released in June 1999 as the lead single from Lit's second album, A Place in the Sun, which was also released that year.
-The song was only moderately successful at first, reaching number 17 on the Modern Rock Tracks chart on February 27, 1999.
-It later achieved mainstream success, peaking at number 51 on the Billboard Hot 100 chart and number one on the Modern Rock Tracks (also known as Alternative Songs) chart.
-The song's success helped A Place in the Sun to be certified platinum by the Recording Industry Association of America (RIAA) on October 27, 1999, for sales of 1,300,000 copies in the United States.
-At the 1999 Billboard Music Awards, "My Own Worst Enemy" won the Modern Rock Track of the Year award.
-Its music video was filmed by Gavin Bowden in a Long Beach bowling alley.
-That alley was Java Lanes on P.C.H.
-It was inside the Famous Tiki Bar which was the home of DiPiazza's Restaurant.
+It was serviced to US radio in January 1999 as the lead single from Lit's second album, A Place in the Sun (1999).
+Lit had first formed over a decade earlier in Southern California, where they alternated between metal and punk early on.
+Later, the band secured a contract with RCA Records, who funded A Place in the Sun.

-Considered pop punk, power pop and alternative rock, "My Own Worst Enemy" is, according to Lit guitarist Jeremy Popoff, "the result of waking up and realizing you screwed up the night before".
+Considered pop-punk, power pop and alternative rock, "My Own Worst Enemy" is, according to Lit guitarist Jeremy Popoff, "the result of waking up and realizing you screwed up the night before".
 Vocalist A. Jay Popoff said that the song "was the combination of many, many incidents"; he had gotten in trouble with the law for public nudity in the late 1990s, and sang "My Own Worst Enemy" nude in the studio.
 Popoff described a New Year's when the band got drunk in Laughlin, Nevada; he stole a janitor's cart, and he "and five friends jumped onto the flatbed, rode down the sidewalk, and got chased by the cops".
+Its music video was filmed by Gavin Bowden in a Long Beach bowling alley.

+Critics appreciated "My Own Worst Enemy" for its simple arrangement and style.
+It became an airplay juggernaut, hitting number one in the U.S. on Billboard's Hot Modern Rock Tracks, and was the top-played song of the year on that format.
+It still receives regular play on rock stations, and is among the most-played songs at karaoke events.
+In the present day, "My Own Worst Enemy" has been celebrated as a classic pop-punk hit.
+The song has been certified double platinum by the Recording Industry Association of America.